 I want to share three passages of Scripture for us to reflect on, not just today; but throughout the weekend and even in the coming weeks.
 Let this special time renew a strengthened devotion to Jesus, the reading and studying of Scripture, and prayer.

-Exodus 12:26-27 ESV “And when your children say to you, ‘What do you mean by this service?’
-27 you shall say, ‘It is the sacrifice of the Lord’s Passover, for he passed over the houses of the people of Israel in Egypt, when he struck the Egyptians but spared our houses.’”
-And the people bowed their heads and worshiped.”
+Exodus 12:26-27 CJB “When your children ask you, ‘What do you mean by this ceremony?’
+27 say, ‘It is the sacrifice of Adonai’s Pesach [Passover], because [Adonai] passed over the houses of the people of Isra’el in Egypt, when he killed the Egyptians but spared our houses.’”
+The people of Isra’el bowed their heads and worshipped.”

 These two passages of Scripture show us the centrality of the Word of God in the life of the family.
 Knowing God begins at home, serving God begins at home, and discipleship occurs in the home.

 Passover was a small family event.
 Yes, it was permitted to bring neighbors into your home, but they were treated like family.
 Let Passover, the beginning of months, be the start of a new family emphasis in your home.
 Set aside time on Friday nights to have a family meal and discuss how God has blessed you during the week.
 Read Scripture together and discuss it.
 Springtime signals new life; let today be a day that you remember the sacrifice of Jesus and make a decision that God’s Word will become the center of your family.

 As you prepare your heart for a Good Friday service or Passover Seder, reflect on these words from the Apostle Paul,